Myanmar Wedding Photography

 bride and groom on Inle Lake Nyaungshwe Myanmar for their wedding

 Inle Princess Resort is an ideal wedding venue.
-Designed as per the local history and culture of the Shan province of Myanmar, it blends harmoniously in its surrounding landscape.
-One of the most beautiful hotels in Myanmar, it is perched high on stilts & open out over fields, mountains and the Inle Lake itself.
+Designed per the local history and culture of the Shan province of Myanmar, it blends with its surrounding landscape.
+One of the most beautiful hotels in Myanmar, it is high on stilts & opens out over fields, mountains, and the Inle Lake.

 2: Bagan